makersacademy/rps-challenge/Notes.md

 - * TODO * do bonus question 1
 - * TODO * do bonus question 2 - ask user which game they would prefer to play and then build a second set of files that care about that (including the random setting of the computer choice).
 Check whether this could be done better
 - * TODO * add error handling
-- * TODO * check whether rules could be done in a neater way
+- * TODO * check whether rules could be done in a neater way - refactored after peer review with Masha